 Testing your add-ins on mobile

-To test an add-in on Outlook Mobile, first sideload an add-in to a Microsoft 365 or Outlook.com account on the web, Windows, or Mac.
+To test an add-in on Outlook mobile, first sideload an add-in using a Microsoft 365 or Outlook.com account in Outlook on the web, on Windows, or on Mac.
 Make sure your manifest is properly formatted to contain

-MobileFormFactor or it won't load in your Outlook client on mobile.
+MobileFormFactor or it won't load in Outlook mobile.

 After your add-in is working, make sure to test it on different screen sizes, including phones and tablets.
 You should make sure it meets accessibility guidelines for contrast, font size, and color, as well as being usable with a screen reader such as VoiceOver on iOS or TalkBack on Android.